nihzh/nihzh.github.io/docs/Edinburgh/Secure Programming.md

 - report
 - punish: destroy program, data or environment

-> One technique is to to use multiple hashing methods and compute multiple hashes on fragments of code.
+Pervasive Hashing
-> Then spread the hash computation repeatedly throughout the code.
+> To use multiple hashing methods and compute multiple hashes on fragments of code.
+Then spread the hash verification repeatedly throughout the code.
-> To help prevent attackers figuring out the scheme, tamperproofing is combined with obfuscation.
+> To help prevent attackers figuring out the scheme, tamper proofing is combined with obfuscation.

 ### Watermarking
 ![](../img/Pasted%20image%2020251113204748.png)